mlochbaum/BQN/spec/inferred.md

 ### Required structural inverses

-The following primitive functions be fully supported by structural Under.
+The following primitive functions must be fully supported by structural Under.
 Each manipulates its right argument structurally.

 | Type    | Primitives
 |---------|-----------